Hosting Event Online Testing (EOT)

 - Classroom-style rows are not recommended; however, may be used if they meet the following requirements:

 - Minimum of 5 feet between rows with candidates front-to-back

 - Proctor workstation must be positioned behind all rows

 Testing station dividers are permitted and encouraged, as long as they meet the following requirements:

 - With dividers, testing station spacing may be reduced to a minimum of 3 feet (side-by-side only)

 - Height—minimum 24 in. high (from top of table/desk), and at least 6 in. above top of monitor/laptop screen

 - Extend from front edge to back edge of testing table/desk

-- Opaque and constructed of sturdy material (e.g., cubicle material, wood, plastic)—cardboard is not permitted.
+- Opaque (35% or less transparency) and constructed of sturdy material (e.g., cubicle material, wood, plastic, plexiglass, cardboard)

 - Less than 6-foot tables/desks: No more than one testing station per table